-- Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. - You will be disenrolled from our plan when your coverage in Original Medicare begins.
+If you would like to switch from our plan to: This is what you should do: Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll.
+Contact Customer Service if you need more information on how Note: If you disenroll from a Medicare prescription to do this (phone numbers are printed on the back cover of this booklet). drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+Medicare drug plan later.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+You will be disenrolled from our plan when your coverage in Original Medicare begins.